To those of you already using social media holidays in your social media marketing plan, we salute you!

 August 8: International Cat Day #InternationalCatDay

-International Cat Day is dedicated to all those fabulous, independent, brilliant animals out there, cats.
+International Cat Day is dedicated to all those fabulous, independent, brilliant cats out there.

 Example: Dr. Elsey's